RobTillaart/AS7331/README.md

 Datasheet used: v4-00, 2023-Mar-24.

+#### disclaimer

+The device has more options to configure but these are not all implemented and tested in the library (0.2.0) yet.
+This is especially true for the 24 bit register and the CREG-2 register.
+So not all combinations of gain and timing etc might work as expected.
+Please share your insights.

 ### Breaking change 0.2.0

 The 0.1.0 version is obsolete as it just did not work.
-Version 0.2.0 has been verified to work in MANUAL and CONTINUOUS mode.
+Version 0.2.0 has been verified to work in MANUAL, CONTINUOUS and SYNS mode.
 Examples have been added to show the operation of the library.